codyrushing/workshop-generative-art/exercises/002-2d/notes.md

 `canvas-sketch-utils` has a bunch of util functions.
 * random allows you to make deterministic random #s.
 Also gaussian randoms and other pseudo-randoms.
 * math has a bunch of match stuff

+Noise functions allow you to produce values from coordinates, in which nearby values are similar.
+So it's spacially aware, helps make natural, undulating systems.